AGM-62 Walleye: First test and production contract

-On 29 January 1963, a YA-4B Skyhawk flown by Cdr.
-J. A. Sickel, dropped the first Walleye at China Lake.
+On 29 January 1963, a YA-4B Skyhawk flown by Commander J. A. Sickel, dropped the first Walleye at China Lake.
 The bomb scored a direct hit.
 Martin received the first production contract for the Walleye in 1966 and the bomb entered service with both the Navy and the U.S. Air Force the following year.
 The original Walleye I carried a 1,100-pound shaped charge and had a range of 16 nmi.

 In 1966, the AGM-62 designation was cancelled, the decision having been made not to designate guided bombs in the missile sequence; the AGM-62A was given the new designation Guided Weapon Mk 1 Mod 0, while its training version was Mk 2.
 Mk 3 was the Walleye ER, featuring extended wings to increase range, while the Mk 4 was also a training round.

 Use during Vietnam War

 By May 1967, Navy pilots had dropped several bombs in Vietnam with great success.
 On 19 May 1967, Ho Chi Minh's 77th birthday, a Navy aircraft from the USS Bon Homme Richard scored a direct hit against the Hanoi power plant with a Walleye.
 The Navy hit the plant again with the bomb two days later, knocking out Hanoi's major source of power.

 While softer targets such as power plants proved quite vulnerable to the Walleye, sturdier ones such as North Vietnam's well-constructed railroad bridges could not be downed even with a 1,100-pound weapon.
 Direct hits by the Walleye against the Thanh Hoa Bridge south of Hanoi in 1967 failed to take down even a single span of this notoriously strong structure.